j2eeexpert2015/DebuggingTutorial/README.md

 ## Exception Breakpoint
 In the debug mode, breakpoints tab click on
 Add Java Exception breakpoint -> Choose an Exception (Arithmetic Exception) -> Click OK
-Code will pause right at the line that is about to through the exception.
+The code will pause right at the line that is about to through the exception.
+Note: Right Click -> Breakpoint properties ->Select "SubClasses of this exception"